DevSumanP/Password-Manager-App/README.md

-# 🔒 Biometric Authentication App
+# 🎌 Anime Companion App

-A simple Flutter application that showcases the biometric authentication process.
-This app demonstrates how to implement biometric authentication using the device's built-in capabilities.
+A Flutter application designed to be your go-to companion for all things anime!
+This app allows users to view detailed anime information, track new releases, and receive notifications about upcoming episodes.

 ## 🛠️ Technologies